borgbackup/borg/docs/faq.rst

 ----------------------------------------------------------------------------

-Borg needs to write the time elapsed into the archive metadata before finalizing the archive and committing the repo & cache.
+Borg needs to write the time elapsed into the archive metadata before finalizing the archive and saving the files cache.
 This means when Borg is run with e.g. the ``time`` command, the duration shown in the archive stats may be shorter than the full time the command runs for.